 Benefits of using QR codes for payments

 QR code payments benefit both customers and small businesses.
 This method is contactless, fast, and affordable.
-According to Juniper Research, QR code payments accounted for $2.4 trillion in global spending in 2023 and are projected to rise to over $3 trillion by 2025.
-In addition, Deloitte reported that experts estimate that 29% of global smartphone users will scan QR codes to pay by 2025.
+According to Juniper Research, retail QR code payments are projected to grow 79% globally over five years, rising from 454 billion transactions in 2025 to 741 billion by 2030.

 The top advantages of QR codes for payments include: